 Events

-2024 Columbia Cup
+2024 Apollo Columbia Cup

 The other unique quality of the hydroplane is the wall of water it throws in its wake.
 Called a roostertail, it trails hundreds of feet behind the boat and represents a unique obstacle to the racers on the course.
 Getting too close to another boat’s roostertail can result in a boat’s engine getting clogged with water and stalling.
 That represents the best-case scenario.
 Taking a full blast of another hydroplane’s wake can sometimes result in thousands of dollars of boat damage.